horatiu-cod/Keycloak.Net.Authentication/README.md

 ### JWT transformation
 - Under the hood the Keyclaok JWT is mapped and transformed to Identity JWT
 - The Keycloak Realm and Client "roles" claims are mapped and tranformed to ClaimType.Role
 - By default the Keycloak "preferred_username" claim is transformed to ClaimType.Name.
-Yuo can change it by just adding the following:
+You can change it by just adding the following:
 ```js
 {
     "KeycloakUrl": "<<FROM_USER_SECRET>>",